radar/ryanbigg.com/_posts/2018-01-28-hiring-juniors-redux-2.md

 * Practice debugging real bugs in our real codebases
 * Learn about database fundamentals like the differences between relational and document databases (we use both at Culture Amp)
-* Learn about best practice software development with Ruby
+* Learn about best practice software development with Ruby, JavaScript and Elixir
 * Go off and research new programming concepts

 Then on the team days -- that's Wednesday, Thursday and Friday -- the juniors apply this knowledge from the JEP days to solve problems, fix bugs and ship features.
-They might not be shipping them _fast_ now, but they're shipping them.
+They might not be shipping the features _fast_ now, but they're shipping them.
 The fast comes with practice.
 They do this by practicing their craft by pairing up with senior developers.
 This is one way that Culture Amp is ensuring that our company and this community keeps growing.

-All ten of our juniors have only two things in common: they work at Culture Amp and they have a great tenacity for learning, which I think is the best quality to have as a developer.
-They may come across something that they don't know, and each of them will go and try to learn about it, each in distinct ways.
-It's so great to see.

 My point here is that we've hired people who aren't all white, male, 25-34, utterly amazing senior Rails developers and yet... everything is still OK.
 In fact, it's better than OK: it's awesome.
+And it's awesome because they're part of our teams.

-We've hired a mixed bunch of skill levels and we get them to work together on our applications and there's not a single fire or brimstone as far as the eye can see.
+We've hired a mixed bunch of people with different skill levels and we train them up and get them to work together on our applications.
+There's not a single fire or brimstone as far as the eye can see.

 We're growing the next batch of brilliant engineers today.

-There are other companies out there running similar programs.
-Some Australian ones that I can think of are Hooroo, Zendesk, Envato and REA.

 ## You should hire a junior

-I think more companies should try to hire juniors and to mentor them.
-I'm not suggesting that you should hire a batch of them like Culture Amp did.
+I think your companies should try to hire juniors and to mentor them.
+I know I've said that a few times already, but I really want to drive that point home.

+I'm not suggesting that you should hire a batch of them all at once like Culture Amp did.
 I think you should just start at hiring a single junior.
 Interview a couple and pick one from that batch.
-If your company is at least 5 developers and at least one of them wants to mentor, you can hire and support a junior.
+If your company is at least 4 developers and at least one of them wants to mentor, you can hire and support a junior.
 I believe in you.

+I'm also not suggesting that you should run a structured training program like Culture Amp does.
+I'm just suggesting that you should start by hiring one and working with them to grow their skills and your team.

 Your next question might be: "what do _we_ (as a company) get out of hiring a junior?"
-I think that's backwards.
-The thinking should be "we have earned so much from the community, and now it's time to give back".
-"Ask what you can do for your [community]" and all that.
-We have benefited from this community and culture for over a decade now.
-To ensure the long-term viability of this great Ruby community we have for at least another decade, we need to train up the next generation.
-If you invest in the long term health of the community, it will pay even greater dividends than what we have reaped already.
-In the long run, you will have people who you have trained up specifically to work on your application and who have the knowledge and skills to teach other people.
-In the short term, you'll be bolstering your team's productivity with fresh talent, ensuring the sustainability of your company over the long term.
+Were you not paying attention at the beginning of this talk?
+They make your teams better!
+That's what you get out of it: better and bigger teams.
+We as a community also get some new members, and that's a big positive in my eyes too.

 Now that I've convinced you to hire a junior, you might be thinking: where do you find these juniors?
 What do I do with them once I have them?
-It's time for the "take home advice" section of this talk.
+Well, I have some tips!

 ## Finding Juniors

 Regarding finding the juniors: let's start with Code Academies and universities.

-Code academies and universities produce great talent, but that talent often has a hard time finding a job afterwards.
-The bar for hiring at a lot of companies is too high.
+Code academies and universities produce great talent, but that talent often has a hard time finding a job afterwards because, as I mentioned earlier, the bar for hiring at a lot of companies is too high.
 It feels to me like there's a big chasm between someone just joining the community and getting a job at a Ruby development shop.
+I hear this from a lot of junior developers that I talk to as well.

-In fact, I even drew you a picture.
+In fact, I even drew you a picture using my amazing powers of illustration.

-The code academies and universities are producing brand new talent at a faster rate than we're hiring.
-These people are left to struggle for months at a time in developing their skills before they can even get a look in at a company.
-Our collective bar is too high for these juniors to get a look in.
-I've spoken to many juniors in that position.
-Companies want to hire people with experience, but they don't want to give them the experience in the first place.
-With the talent pool run dry, it's time we started hiring these juniors and training them up.
+The junior, shown here on the left in amazing detail, tries to make the jump from graduating these schools to being placed in what they call "a real job".
+When they take this leap, they fall short, smashing into the Wall of Rejection and leave a bloody smear as they fall down into the Pit of Depression.
+When we hire and train up juniors we will begin work to close this chasm.
+We make it easier for juniors to make this transition into our community.

 Remember: senior devs don't grow on trees.
 We must give juniors a chance.
-If you want to hire a junior, looking at the people coming out of code academies and universities is a great place to start.
+If you want to hire a junior, first lower your hiring bar and then take a look at the people coming out of code academies and universities.

-The senior developers of the future are coming from the code academies and universities of today.
-More companies need to make mentorship / apprenticeship a part of what they do.
-It's vital for the sustainability of the company.
-The students that graduate from code academies and universities are eager to learn and are, in my experience, very highly motivated.
 We've hired 3 people at Culture Amp from places like this: Jaime, Rebecca and Jasmine.
-Jaime comes from Coder Academy in Melbourne, and Rebecca and Jasmine both went to the same university.
+Jaime comes from Coder Academy in Melbourne, and Rebecca and Jasmine both went to the same university, RMIT in Melbourne.
+All three of these junior developers have a great talent for learning and self-development and we're glad to have them working for us.

-There are definitely juniors who have that same kind of eagerness-to-learn and motivation who have never been to a code academy or a university.
-These people have learned by themselves and by being mentored by people in the community.
+But then there are definitely juniors who have that same kind of eagerness-to-learn and motivation who have never been to a code academy or a university.

 Out of the Culture Amp juniors I mentioned before, two fit this bill: Namibia and Julie.
 While they haven't gone through intensive coding schools or universities, they still bring to Culture Amp a great set of skills that they've built up themselves.
 Their ability to learn on their own far exceeds those who have been classically taught, because they haven't had that support net.